Skip to Content

 You should assess the need for any travel to the affected areas and monitor the situation closely, as the advice from authorities can change quickly as the situation develops.

 At this time, we do not recommend screening of employees outside of the affected countries.
-Returning travelers should follow the advice below and businesses should have a plan in place should any returning traveler from an affected country declare symptoms at work.
+Returning travellers should follow the advice below and businesses should have a plan in place should any returning traveller from an affected country declare symptoms at work.
 See symptoms below.

 Returning travellers from affected areas need to be informed of Ebola (or Ebola Virus Disease EVD) symptoms to look for and what to do if they are concerned.